 That's what it's like to cover violence in this city.
 Quiet.
 Then gunfire.
 Short, to-the-point bursts of violence.

 Then there's the heartbreak.
-We've been to dozens of scenes where a parent struggles with the sight of his or her dead child, arms and legs twisted on the pavement, maybe a sheet covering him up.
+We've been to dozens of scenes where a parent struggles with the sight of their dead child, arms and legs twisted on the pavement, maybe a sheet covering them up.

-It doesn't matter that the kid was armed or that he would have returned fire if he'd had the chance.
-It doesn't matter that he was a stone-cold gangbanger, a leader of young men, a shooter for the gang, a dope dealer.
-These are things worth exploring, but at that moment, a parent's grief is real.
+It doesn't matter that the kid was armed or that he would have returned fire if he had the chance.
+It doesn't matter that he was a stone-cold gangbanger, a leader of young men, a dope dealer.
+At that moment, a parent's grief is real.
 And it matters.

 She wants her parents somewhere away from the city, but they don't want to go.
 Her father doesn't want to be run off by gangbangers.

 After we heard the shooting in West Pullman, we left the neighborhood.
 We went to the next shooting in South Chicago.
 Then we went somewhere else.
 To the people we met, gun violence is not an abstraction they read about.
 It's what they live with.

 That's why the job is important.

 Peter Nickeas is a Chicago Tribune overnight reporter.

 This is an excerpted version of an op-ed published by Chicago Tribune.
 Click to read the full piece (Digital Plus subscription required).

 Want more?
 Discuss this article and others on RedEye's Facebook page.Copyright © 2015, RedEye